BingkunLin/clusterbootstraps/README.md

 Clusterbootstraps is a Python library for dealing with cluster bootstraps.

-There are two kinds of clusterbootstraps:pair and wild.Detailed introduction in Cameron, A. Colin; Miller, Douglas L.; Gelbach, Jonah B. , Working Paper , Bootstrap-based improvements for inference with clustered errors
+There are two kinds of clusterbootstraps:pair and wild.Detailed introduction in reference(Cameron, A. Colin; Miller, Douglas L.; Gelbach, Jonah B. , Working Paper , Bootstrap-based improvements for inference with clustered errors)

 ## Installation